-Mr. Pollock, the Chairman of the board of Directors, voluntarily chose not to receive the annual Directors' compensation as he receives compensation as a senior officer of Brookfield.
+- (1) Mr. Carter does not receive any compensation in his capacity as Director.
+For Mr. Carter's compensation as President and Chief Executive Officer of the Corporation, see page 11 of this Circular. - (2) Mr. Pollock, Chairman of the Board, voluntarily chose not to receive the annual Directors' compensation as he receives compensation as a senior officer of Brookfield.

-The Directors were paid such reasonable remuneration for their services as the board of Directors determined from time to time.
-In 2010, Director compensation was equal to \$25,000 per Director for the year and \$1,000 per Director for each board or committee meeting attended, provided that no such compensation was paid to Directors who are also officers or employees of Brookfield (or any of its affiliates).
-The Chairperson of each standing committee of the board received additional compensation of \$3,000 per year.
-The Directors were also entitled to reimbursement for reasonable traveling and other expenses properly incurred by them in attending meetings of the board of Directors, or any committee thereof, or in connection with their services as Directors.
-Going forward, the board of Directors shall determine the reasonable remuneration for Director services rendered to the Corporation.
+The Directors were paid such reasonable remuneration for their services as the Board determined from time to time.
+In 2011, Director compensation was equal to \$25,000 per Director for the year and \$1,000 per Director for each board or committee meeting attended, provided that no such compensation was paid to Directors who are also officers or employees of Brookfield (or any of its affiliates).
+The Chair of each standing committee of the Board received additional compensation of \$3,000 per year.
+The Directors were also entitled to reimbursement for reasonable traveling and other expenses properly incurred by them in attending meetings of the Board, or any committee thereof, or in connection with their services as Directors.
+Going forward, the Board shall determine the reasonable remuneration for Director services rendered to the Corporation.